 Note: Windows XP users will not be able to upgrade to QuickScan 5.0.2.
 Your testing will be unaffected, but you should have the last version, 4.11 with Update 3.
 Visit the XP Update page, or for more information, contact Technical Support at email@example.com.

 How do I know what update and/or version I have?

 In non-GMO / IP environments running QuickScan, the QuickTox strips can be processed simultaneously with the industry-leading QuickComb for GMOs.
 Alternatively, up to four mycotoxin strips can be read at the same time, in seconds.

 - QuickTox for QuickScan – DON Flex provides GIPSA-certified rapid, quantitative and traceable results for deoxynivalenol in corn, DDGS, wheat, wheat bran, wheat midds, wheat ‘red dog,’ whole wheat flour, white wheat flour.

-- QuickTox for QuickScan – Aflatoxin FREE provides GIPSA-certified rapid, quantitative and traceable results for aflatoxin contamination in bulk wheat and corn grain.
-The QuickTox Kit quantifies this mycotoxin up to 100 ppb.
+- QuickTox for QuickScan – Aflatoxin Flex provides rapid, quantitative and traceable results for aflatoxin contamination in corn up to 300 ppb.

 - QuickTox for QuickScan - Fumonisin Flex provides GIPSA-certified rapid, quantitative and traceable results for fumonisin in corn and DDGS in three separate ranges of concern.